erukiti/WebRx/README.md

 # WebRx

-**Note**: This project is currently in proof-of-concept state.
-If you need something usable check back later.

-WebRx integrates concepts of [KnockoutJS](http://knockoutjs.com/), [AngularJS](https://angularjs.org/) and [ReactiveUI for .Net](http://reactiveui.net/) with the [Reactive Extensions for Javascript (RxJs)](https://github.com/Reactive-Extensions/RxJS) into a MVC framework that aims to enable to developers to create structured and testable Web-Applications that run in any *modern* browser.
+WebRx integrates concepts of [KnockoutJS](http://knockoutjs.com/) and [AngularJS](https://angularjs.org/) using [ReactiveX (rxjs)](http://reactivex.io) into a MVC framework that aims to enable to developers to create structured, testable and responsive Web-Applications that run in any *modern* browser.

 ##### Features

 - Extensible data-binding
+- Built using- and around [Rx Observables](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/gettingstarted/creating.md)
 - Supports partitioning larger projects into 'modules' which are very similar to AngularJS's module concept.
-Using modules is completely optional.
+Please note that, using modules is completely optional.
+- Integrated support for "Components".
+A component allows you to asynchronously combine a template and a view model for rendering on the page.
+- Includes state-based routing engine inspired by Angular's [ui-router](https://github.com/angular-ui/ui-router) project
 - Light-weight dependency injection
-- Includes state-based routing engine based on angular [ui-router](https://github.com/angular-ui/ui-router)
 - Developed in Typescript but can just as easily consumed in plain Javascript

+##### Todo

+At this point we are pretty much feature complete.
+What's left is the router, which is is currently under development.

 ##### WebRx vs KnockoutJS